Academy · First Tattoo

 No. Alcohol thins the blood, increases bleeding during the session, dilutes ink, and can compromise the final result.
 Most reputable artists will refuse to tattoo someone who appears intoxicated, and many include this in their booking terms explicitly.
 Skip the celebratory drinks the night before.
 Save them for after.

 The same applies to non-prescribed blood thinners.
-Common over-the-counter painkillers like aspirin and ibuprofen are anti-inflammatories with mild anticoagulant effects — avoid them in the 24 hours before.
-Paracetamol (acetaminophen) is the safer choice if you need something for pain or a headache that morning.
+Common over-the-counter painkillers such as aspirin and ibuprofen are anti-inflammatories with mild anticoagulant effects, so avoid them in the 24 hours before.
+Paracetamol, known as acetaminophen in some markets, is generally the better choice if you need something that morning.
+If you take prescribed anticoagulants, speak to your doctor rather than stopping them on your own.

 What Not to Do Before a Tattoo

-• Don't drink alcohol the night before or morning of.
+• Don't drink alcohol the night before or the morning of.

 • Don't take aspirin, ibuprofen, or other NSAIDs in the 24 hours before.